centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-lenovo-rackswitch-snmp.md

 ### Network flow

-The target server must be reachable from the Centreon Poller on the UDP/161 SNMP port.
+The target equipment must be reachable from the Centreon Poller on the UDP/161 SNMP port.

 ## Setup